chinapedia/wikipedia.abstract.en/Page/Problem_of_evil.md

 Evidential problem of evil

-Deerfire_high_res_edit.jpg's example of natural evil: "In some distant forest lightning strikes a dead tree, resulting in a forest fire.
+'s example of natural evil: "In some distant forest lightning strikes a dead tree, resulting in a forest fire.
 In the fire a fawn is trapped, horribly burned, and lies in terrible agony for several days before death relieves its suffering."[28]
 Rowe also cites the example of human evil where an innocent child is a victim of violence and thereby suffers.[29]]]

 The EVIDENTIAL PROBLEM OF EVIL (also referred to as the probabilistic or inductive version of the problem) seeks to show that the existence of evil, although logically consistent with the existence of God, counts against or lowers the probability of the truth of theism.
 As an example, a critic of Plantinga's idea of "a mighty nonhuman spirit" causing natural evils may concede that the existence of such a being is not logically impossible but argue that due to lacking scientific evidence for its existence this is very unlikely and thus it is an unconvincing explanation for the presence of natural evils.
 Both absolute versions and relative versions of the evidential problems of evil are presented below.